AathreyaG/reactai-starter/analysis.md

 ### Areas of Uncertainty

-- **CSV File Size**: No specific size limits are mentioned for the CSV files.
+- **CSV File Size**: No specific size limits are mentioned for the CSV files. //file size limit is 100mb
 - **Publication Process**: Details on how the catalog is published to GSA marketplaces are not provided.
-- **User Roles**: Unclear if there are different user roles with varying permissions.
+- **User Roles**: Unclear if there are different user roles with varying permissions. //one user app. no authentication.
 - **Error Handling**: No specifics on how errors during upload or processing should be managed.

 ### MVP Plan (5-6 hours)